 Monitored inputs rely on a balanced string of resistor values to operate correctly.
 This resistive string is distributed between the monitor PCB mounted in the pressure switch housing and the alarm panel input itself.
-Each input provided a current sourcing resistor to drive the monitor PCB, if more than one P2262 input in connected to a monitor PCB, action must be taken to remove all but one of these sourcing resistors otherwise the balance is lost and incorrect voltage levels will result.
+Each input provided a current sourcing resistor to drive the monitor PCB.
+The monitor PCB in the switch housing can only drive one input, if connection is made to multiple inputs the line monitoring system balance will be upset and it will not work.